bengtmartensson/IrpTransmogrifier/README.md

     -C, --commentStart
       Character(s) to be considered starting a line comment in input and namedInput files.
-    -c, --configfile
+    -c, --configfiles
-      Pathname of IRP database file in XML format.
+      Pathname(s) of IRP database file(s) in XML format.
 Default is the one in the jar file.
-    -e, --encoding
-      Encoding used in generated output.
-      Default: UTF-8
+Can be given several times.
+    --describe
+      Print a possibly longer documentation for the present command.
     -f, --frequencytolerance
       Frequency tolerance in Hz.
 Negative disables frequency check.
 Default:
       2000.0.
-    -h, --help, -?
+    -h, -?, --help
-      Display help message.
-Deprecated; use the command "help" instead.
+      Print help for this command.
+    -e, --encoding, --iencoding
+      Encoding used to read input.
+      Default: UTF-8
     -i, --irp
       Explicit IRP string to use as protocol definition.
     --logclasses